rgorai/cs546-final-project/README.md

 ## Getting Started

 ### How to Setup
+Directory:

+/
+- Run 'npm install' to install the required dependencies for our project

 /server
-- Run 'npm install' to install the required dependencies for our project
+- Run 'npm install' to install the required dependencies for our server
 - Then run 'npm run seed' to run the task of seeding the database
 - Run 'npm start'
 - Run 'npm run seed' to seed the database
 - If seeding fails (due to TMDB error), please follow prompts or re-execute seed script

 /client
-- Run 'yarn install' to install the required dependencies for our project
+- Run 'yarn install' to install the required dependencies for our client
 - Run 'yarn start'

 ### Notes: